beauhodes/crypto-volume-bot/README.md

 - bot.py - Entry point.
 Initializes things, begins the scanning loop, and takes care of sending out alerts
 - worker.py - Takes care of scanning for volume spikes, including making calls to the exchange and running the logic to determine what a spike is
 - followed.py - Takes care of scanning for when specific Twitter users follow someone new
+- test.py - Was using this for tests, feel free to use for whatever

 ## Running
 Requirements: